Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-We hypothesize that this asymmetry allows the selective exploitation of thrust-producing interactions through rigid responses and deformations that prevent jamming in detrimental interactions, such as head-on collisions.
-Our robophysical model and many other limbless undulators move through space by passing body waves from head to tail with wave velocity $v_\text{wave}$ anti-parallel to the center of mass velocity $v_\text{CoM}$ (Fig.~\ref{fig:MainFig6}A).
-External forces $F_\text{ext}$ from collisions that lie parallel to $v_\text{wave}$ inhibit the center of mass motion, while collisions that produce forces parallel to $v_\text{CoM}$ produce thrust.
-Fig.~\ref{fig:MainFig6}B shows the deflection from the suggested angle in response to a point force ($\approx3N$) parallel or anti-parallel to $v_\text{CoM}$ for a range of suggested joint angles at $G=0.75$ (calculated using the force-deformation maps from Fig. 1E).
-At suggested joint angles with low amplitudes, deflection is permitted more symmetrically (i.e. $F_\text{ext}\parallel v_\text{CoM}$ and $F_\text{ext} \parallel v_\text{wave}$) produce a similar magnitude of deformation.
-However, as the amplitude of the suggested angle is increased, an asymmetry arises, producing an ``easy" high compliance axis and ``hard" high compliance axis.
+We hypothesized that such hybrid compliance allows the selective exploitation of thrust-producing interactions through rigid responses and deformations that prevent jamming in detrimental interactions, such as head-on collisions.
+Our robophysical model and many other limbless undulators move through space by passing body waves from head to tail with wave velocity $v_\text{wave}$ anti-parallel to the center of mass velocity $v_\text{CoM}$ (Fig. 6A).
+External forces $F_\text{ext}$ from collisions that lie parallel to $v_\text{wave}$ inhibit the center of mass motion, whereas collisions that produce forces parallel to $v_\text{CoM}$ produce thrust.
+Fig. 6B shows the deflection from the suggested angle in response to a point force ($\approx3$N) parallel or anti-parallel to $v_\text{CoM}$ for a range of suggested joint angles at $G=0.75$.
+At small suggested joint angles ($|\alpha| < 0.5A$), the joint displays a bidirectional compliant state, in which deflection is permitted more symmetrically ($F_\text{ext}\parallel v_\text{CoM}$ and $F_\text{ext} \parallel v_\text{wave}$) to produce a similar magnitude of deformation.
+However, as the suggested angle increases ($|\alpha| > 0.5A$), the joint becomes directionally compliant, such asymmetry produces an ``easy" high compliance axis and ``hard" low compliance axis.
 The direction of the easy and hard axes depends on the shape of the organism.
 When the ``easy axis" is aligned with inhibitory interactions and the ``hard axis" with thrust producing interactions, organisms can resist buckling while maintaining forward progress.
-Fig.~\ref{fig:MainFig6}C shows the orientation of the ``easy"/high compliance direction (black triangles) and the ``hard" low compliance (orange triangles) direction for 3 values of $G$ (0, 0.75 and 1.5) and for the various joints along the body of an example 7-link undulator.
+Fig. 6C shows the orientation of the ``easy"/high compliance direction (black triangles) and the ``hard" low compliance (orange triangles) direction for 3 values of $G$ (0, 0.75 and 1.5) and for the various joints along the body of an example 8-link undulator.
 Small arrows show point forces acting along the body either parallel to $v_\text{CoM}$ or to $v_\text{wave}$.
-At $G=0$, all joints are symmetrically non-compliant, hence point forces produce either jamming interactions (small red arrows) or thrust (green red arrows).
-At $G=0.75$ the distribution of easy and hard axes is arranged such that would-be jamming interactions are converted into body deformations which lead to bending and therefore successful obstacle traversal.
-At $G=1.5$ all interactions permit substantial deformations (all joints are high compliance), while jamming is avoided entirely, there is no ability to produce coherent thrust.
+At $G=0$, all joints are non-compliant, hence point forces produce either jamming interactions (small red arrows) or thrust (green red arrows).
+At $G=0.75$ the distribution of easy and hard axes is arranged such that would-be jamming interactions are converted into body deformations which lead to deflection and therefore successful obstacle traversal, while still maintaining rigidity (non-compliance) in thrust-producing interactions.
+At $G=1.5$ all interactions permit substantial deformations (all joints are highly bidirectionally compliant).
+Although jamming is avoided entirely, there is no ability to produce coherent thrust.
+Experimentally, the geometry of contacts closely follows the curvature profile of the gait (Fig.~\ref{fig:ContactMap}).
+Would-be jamming interactions, for example near the head, often lead to longer durations of contact, governed by the dynamics of the deformation under locally compliant joints, whereas thrust-producing interactions at higher curvature near the mid-body typically follow regular contact patterns with shorter duration contacts, matching the propagation of curvature along the body.